Roger Hart

 Curriculum vitae (PDF)

-More broadly speaking, my research and teaching interests include contemporary China, history of science and technology, Chinese history, East Asian history, globalization, and critical theory, investigating the global circulation of scientific knowledge in the context of world history.
+More broadly, my research and teaching interests include history of science and technology, contemporary China, Chinese history, East Asian history, globalization, and critical theory.
+I am particularly interested in the global circulation of scientific knowledge in the broader context of world history.

 1. The Chinese Roots of Linear Algebra (Johns Hopkins University Press, 2010, xiii + 286 pp., doi:10.1353/book.487)